Miguel Cotto vs. DeMarcus Corley: The fight

+Aftermath

 HBO's instant replays showed that none of the punches that Cotto threw before Corley decided to take a knee had actually landed.
 Nevertheless, since Corley's third visit to the canvas happened after Corley took a conscious decision to fall in order to take the extra rest, boxing rules dictated that it had to be counted as a knockdown.

-Soon after the fight was stopped, HBO analyzers were quick to signal the result as a "hometown stoppage", specially Larry Merchant.
+Soon after the fight was stopped, HBO analyzers were quick to signal the result as a "hometown stoppage", especially Larry Merchant.
 But their claims were quickly countered by Corley himself, who admitted to going down for the third time as a strategy to avoid further punishment from Cotto and maybe buy himself more fight time.

 After the fight, both fighters agreed that they should have a rematch.